History of anthropology by country: Netherlands

+In the Netherlands, modern anthropology works within intellectual and institutional frameworks, shaped by past historical events.
+According to Vermeulen, anthropological practice today aligns with earlier academic methods, especially in terms of its educational network, structure of institutions, and comparative orientation.
+Research priorities and perspectives have changed as a result of recent anthropology's adaptation to new social, political and postcolonial contexts.
+The current field of anthropology is historically influenced, evolving through process of adaptability and reconstruction shaped by general contexts, rather than a complete rupture with earlier forms of the discipline.

+Besides, the history of anthropology in the Netherlands shows how historical circumstances and solid academics norms interact continuously.
+As Vermeulen reveals, colonial role, institutional growth and academic change, all contributed to the evolution of Dutch anthropology, creating a field that is stable and rapidly evolving.

-Anthropology of the Arab World
+Anthropology of the Arab world

 The discipline of anthropology is not new to the Arab world.
 While there were no established anthropological institutions until the 20th century, scholars such as Abu Rayhan al-Biruni and Ibn Khaldun, are recognized for their contribution to the discipline as early as the 10th century.
 Egypt, Palestine, and the Persian Gulf region have received most of the scholarly attention, with a particular focus on nationalism and the state.
 The Arab youth are a growing area of interest for anthropologists in the Arab world.
 Comparatively little research is done in Algeria, Tunisia, Libya, the Sudan, Syria, Jordan, and Iraq.
 This is in part a result of accessibility and the conditions of the states.
 That status of anthropology in the Arab world would be labeled as peripheral in relation to anthropology in other regions of the world.